snachodog/choteau_chamber/bylaws.md

 ### ARTICLE VII DISBURSEMENTS

-All disbursements shall be made by check requiring two signatures, that of the Secretary Treasurer and of either the President or Vice President.
+All disbursements shall be made by check requiring two signatures, that of the Secretary/Treasurer and of either the President or Vice President.

 ### ARTICLE IX BUDGET